Tap into Kindle French Learning with 3 Handy Tools

 What’s more, there’s a very handy vocabulary recap at the end of each chapter to solidify new words and phrases and make sure that you fully understand what you’ve just read.

-Listening to audiobooks is another great way to learn French, and one of the biggest bonuses to purchasing these books for Kindle is that they’re each accompanied by an audio recording.
+Listening to audiobooks is another great way to learn French, and each of these Kindle books is accompanied by an audio recording.

 Furthermore, the audio recordings of each story include two different versions—a slow version to help learners improve pronunciation and better follow along, and a natural-speed version to practice listening to the language as you would normally.

-If you’re looking for an even lower-cost Kindle option, Jagger’s “Learn French Step by Step” is available for free with Kindle Unlimited (otherwise it’s still only $2.99) and it’s an excellent choice for beginners or for higher-level speakers seeking a thorough review of the basics.
+If you’re looking for an even lower-cost Kindle option, Jagger’s “Learn French Step by Step” is an excellent choice for beginners or for higher-level speakers seeking a thorough review of the basics.

 This book will take you through the initial process of learning French and includes a couple of unique sections, such as a history of the French language and a look at how English has been influenced by French.